ileckfi/eXpansionPluginPack.github.io/docs/services/admingroups.md

 The Admin Groups component of eXpansion allows having various admin groups with players in them.
 Each group having different permissions.

-There are multiple services forming this component, but as we will see layer a helper service simplifies the usage of the component.
-Making it easy to use.
+There are multiple services forming this component, but as we will see a helper service simplifies the usage of the component.
+Making it easy to use on any of you bundles..

 The Admin groups functionality of expansion will place each player in a certain group, player that has no privileges will be put in the guest group.

-In eXpansion V1 a player could bee in multiple groups, this is no longer possible.
+In eXpansion V1 a player could bee in multiple groups, this is no longer possible in eXpansion2.
-A player can only be in one Admin group.
+A player can only be in one Admin group at a time.

 ### Admin Groups Helper

 This **service** will allow to check if a player has certain permissions, to which admin group a player belongs, and get player groups in order to display widgets for each admin group.

 * **Service Name** : `expansion.framework.admin_groups.helpers.groups`